SteveoMS/Get-apps-in-Teams/README.md

 |[Documentation](https://github.com/SteveoMS/Get-apps-in-Teams/wiki/Documentation)|[Script Deployment Guide](https://github.com/SteveoMS/Get-apps-in-Teams/wiki/PowerShell-configuration-to-run-script)
 |-------------|----------------|

 👋 ITPros help your organization get more from Microsoft Teams!
-Learn more about which apps are used in Teams and acceleate use across your company!
+Learn more about which apps are used in Teams and accelerate usage across your company.
 Why do this?
 <br/>
 ✔️ Build a champions network of individuals around popular apps